jonnypetraglia/psyche/README.md

 In case you're curious, this semester I'm taking a "Concepts of the Soul" philosophy class for my philosophy minor, and one recurring theme is that in various cultures, a butterfly or moth is often associated with the soul.
-And in Greek, the word for "butterfly" is actually the same as the word for "butterfly", and that word is "psyche".
+And in Greek, the word for "butterfly" is actually the same as the word for "soul", and that word is "psyche".

 Further notes